drand/website/docs/docs/specification.md

 #### Beacon chain

 Drand binds the different random beacon together so they form a chain of random beacons.
-Remember a drand beacon is structured as follow:
+Remember a drand beacon is structured as follows:

 ```go
 type Beacon struct {